asokoloff/django-object-permissions/README.md

   hierarchies from the foreign keys of models that sub-class PermissionableObject.
 This means that single instance of PermissionableObject can belong to multiple hierarchies.
-(Note that inheritance only takes place for foreign keys that are flagged to create inherited permissions.)
+(Note that inheritance only takes place for foreign keys that are flagged for permission inheritance.)

-* OpenACS denormalizes the hierarchies using auxiliary tables and database triggers.
-Django object permissions (for now) uses a simple system that generates not-so-simple queries.
-The scalability of this approach is questionable (see caveats, below).

-* OpenACS provides for a hierarchy of permission types (e.g. "admin" is the parent permission of "read", "write", and "delete").
+* OpenACS supports permission type hierarchies (e.g. "admin" is the parent permission of "read", "write", and "delete").
 Django object permissions are (for now) flat.

-## Caveats

-Performance...

 ## Usage